 But in practice, you can’t really put Free events to work without a lot of manual work.
 For example, if you add a Free event to your calendar, and it gets overbooked, now you have to worry about finding another place on your schedule to accomplish it.

 Reclaim does this for you automatically.
-As Reclaim blocks time on your calendar for your routines and tasks, it looks at your schedule to see how busy you are.
+As Reclaim blocks time on your calendar for your Habits, Tasks and Smart 1:1 Meetings, it looks at your schedule to see how busy you are.
 If you have a lot of slack in your schedule, Reclaim will initially add those events to your calendar as Free, which means that you can see them but others won’t.

 As your schedule fills up and Reclaim senses that you’re running out of time to get things done, it flips those events to busy so that they block out your availability: